 This pregnancy book by Linsay Brin is great for those who already have a workout routine and want to know how to customize it now that they are pregnant.
 Each workout can be customized to your level that you are comfortable with and are easy to understand and follow.
 There are also many different exercises broken down by trimester so you can make the necessary adjustments to your growing body.
 In addition to the exercise, the book also contains a nutrition guide that has many great and easy to make recipes that won’t limit you to only salads.

 Primal Moms Look Good Naked

-Primal Moms Look Good Naked by Peggy Emch is a great healthy lifestyle pregnancy book that you can find lots of information about how to eat healthier foods and how certain foods can help reduce some of those awful side effects that can happen while being pregnant.
+Primal Moms Look Good Naked by Peggy Emch is a great healthy lifestyle pregnancy book in which you can find lots of information about how to eat healthier foods and how certain foods can help reduce some of those awful side effects that can happen while pregnant.
 With the author’s own experiences and years of scientific research, she is able to give you the tools to achieve and maintain excellent health while you’re growing that wonderful baby inside you.
-There are a lot of changes that goes on within a women’s body during pregnancy and this book is a great informational guide about it.
+There are a lot of changes that go on within a woman’s body during pregnancy and this book is a great informational guide about it.